Smoothings of Fano varieties with normal crossing singularities: Terminology-Notation.

 We say that $X$ is smoothable if there is a flat morphism of finite type $f \colon \mathcal{X} \rightarrow \Delta$, $\Delta=\mathrm{Spec}(R)$, where $R$ is a discrete valuation ring, such that the cental fiber $\mathcal{X}_0$ is isomorphic to $X$ and the general fiber $\mathcal{X}_g$ is smooth over the function field $K(R)$ of $R$.

-Finally, we will repeatedly make use of the Akizuki-Kodaira-Nakano vanishing theorem and its logarithmic version, which we state next. \begin{theorem}[Akizuki-Kodaira-Nakano~\cite{AN54},~\cite{EV92}] Let $X$ be a smooth variety and $\mathcal{L}$ an ample invertible sheaf on $X$.
+Finally, we will repeatedly make use of the Akizuki-Kodaira-Nakano vanishing theorem and its logarithmic version, which we state next. \begin{theorem}[Akizuki-Kodaira-Nakano~\cite{AN54},~\cite{EV92}] Let $X$ be a smooth variety defined over an algebraically closed field of characteristic zero and $\mathcal{L}$ an ample invertible sheaf on $X$.
 Then \item

 for all $a,b$ such that $a+b < \dim X$. \item Moreover, if $D$ is a reduced simple normal crossings divisor of $X$, then

 for all $a,b$ such that $a+b < \dim X$. \end{theorem}